Office Phone: 318-675-8138

 Helicobacter pylori and Arcanobacterium haemolyticum Host-Pathogen Interactions

 Helicobacter pylori is a fascinating bacterium that thrives in the stressful acidic environment of the human stomach.
 A very successful and highly-adapted pathogen, H. pylori infects about 50% of the world's population, causing an extraordinary range of disease severity-- from gastritis and peptic ulcers to gastric cancer and MALT lymphoma.
-H. pylori thus serves as a model for pathogen-induced carcinogenesis.
-Disease severity is dependent on genes produced by the bacterium, genetic polymorphisms of the host, and environmental influences (eg., diet), making this organism an exciting challenge to unravel these various contributors to disease processes.
+Disease severity is dependent on genes of the bacterium, genetic polymorphisms of the host, and environmental influences (e.g., diet), making this organism an exciting challenge to unravel these various contributors to disease processes.
 Our long-term goal is to unravel the mechanisms by which H. pylori causes these diverse disease manifestations.

 Our recent interest has centered on understanding the contributions of host cholesterol to H. pylori response to stress and the role of cholesterol in H. pylori pathogenesis.
 H. pylori steals host cholesterol, modifies it and the organism decorates its surface with these modified cholesterol derivatives, rendering the organism resistant to antimicrobial agents, bile salts, acid and oxidative stress.
 The organism changes its LPS profiles in response to cholesterol.
 Our research may lead to novel insights into host-pathogen interactions and aid in development of a desperately needed vaccine or anti-Helicobacter therapy to prevent H. pylori infection and its sequelae.

 Arcanobacterium haemolyticum is a Gram positive rod that is an emerging pathogen.
 It causes pharyngitis in adolescents and wound infections.
 Our understanding of this organism’s physiology, metabolism and virulence are almost completely unknown.
-Several recently initiated projects include random sequence analysis of the genome, proteomics of organisms grown under different conditions, establishment of a tissue culture model, and characterization of the hemolysin, arcanolysin (ALN).
+Several recently initiated projects include random sequence analysis of the genome, proteomics of organisms grown under different conditions, establishment of a tissue culture model, and characterization of the cholesterol-dependent cytolysin, arcanolysin (ALN) and phospholipase D (PLD).
 We aim to understand the mechanisms by which this poorly studied organism causes disease.

 Ruther, H. S., K. Phillips, D. Ross, A. Crawford, M. P. Weidner, O. Sammra, C. Lammler, and D. J. McGee.
 2015.
 Smooth and rough biotypes of Arcanobacterium haemolyticum can be genetically distinguished at the arcanolysin locus.
 PLOS One 10(9):e0137346.
 PMCID: 26382754.